infinum/rails-handbook/File Upload.md

 * Validations

-This plugin allows you to check dimensions and file type of uploaded images.
+This plugin allows you to check the dimensions and file type of uploaded images.
 Check it out [here](https://github.com/janko-m/shrine#validations).

 * Metadata